LeoKlaus/HeadsetControl-GUI/README.md

 Only if both these requirements are met, the GUI can work.

 ## Usage
-Start HeadsetControl-GUI by double-clicking "HeadsetControl-GUI.exe".
-If your headset is supported and everything was set up correctly, you will be greeted by the only screen HeadsetControl-GUI has.
+Start HeadsetControl-GUI by double-clicking "HeadsetControl-GUI.exe", and if your headset is supported and everything was set up correctly, you will be greeted by the following screen HeadsetControl-GUI has.

+It updates ui values every ⁓30s, including the trayIcon.

+If you don't find some features in you ui, probably it's not supported by your headset or it has not been implemented by [HeadsetControl](https://github.com/Sapd/HeadsetControl/).

 ![image](https://github.com/nicola02nb/HeadsetControl-GUI/assets/61830443/ce6a9628-4705-4a79-a262-8c43db2c92b0)